Bedrock-Server-Manger/BSM_MiniProgram_In_WeChat/README.md

 # BSM_MiniProgram_In_WeChat
-manage the Bedrock_Server in WeChat
+manage the Bedrock_Server on WeChat